-IPMBA offers Police, EMS, and Security Cyclist Courses through its extensive network of certified instructors.
-With the exception of the courses offered at the annual IPMBA conference, all IPMBA Police, EMS, and Security Cyclists Courses are organized by individual instructors.
+IPMBA offers Police, EMS, Security Cyclist Courses and Bicycle Response Team Training through its extensive network of certified instructors.
+With the exception of the courses offered at the annual IPMBA conference, all IPMBA Police, EMS, and Security Cyclists Courses and Bicycle Response Team Trainings are organized by individual instructors.

 If you would like to attend IPMBA training, there are several ways to locate an IPMBA course.
 Visit Host a Class for information about hosting a course at your location.